ObserverOfTime/transfer.js/README.md

 ## CLI Usage

+### Example

 ```sh
 $ transfer hello.txt --copy-url
 ```

-Will return a link to the resource and copy the link to your clipboard.
+Will return a link to the resource and copy it to your clipboard.

 ### Options